Abu al-A'la Mawdudi: Legacy

 Mawdudi is regarded by many as "the most influential" of the contemporary Islamic revivalist scholars; whose efforts influenced revivalism across the Islamic World.
 His doctrines would also inspire the Iranian revolution and shape the ideological foundations of Al-Qaeda.

 Pakistan and South Asia

-In Pakistan, (where the JI claims to be the oldest religious party) it is "hard to exaggerate the importance" of that country's "current drift" toward Maududi's "version of Islam", according to scholar Eran Lerman.
+In Pakistan, (where the JI claims to be the oldest religious party) it is "hard to exaggerate the importance" of that country's "current drift" toward Mawdudi's "version of Islam", according to scholar Eran Lerman.

 His background as a journalist, thinker, scholar and political leader has been compared to Indian independence leader Abul Kalam Azad by admiring biographers.